 The fact is our English language with its many rules of grammar is tricky.
 So vast is it that English majors rarely grasp it all.
 And, of course, the rules change.
 Like wearing white after Labor Day, we now can begin sentences with and.
 And it’s legal.
-But I hesitate at times to do either–wear white after Labor Day and begin sentences with and because what if others don’t know I know it’s okay to break the rules?
-That is my quandary.
+But I hesitate at times to do either–wear white after Labor Day and begin sentences with and.
+My reasoning?
+What if others don’t know I know it’s okay to break the rules?
+That’s my quandary.

 However, friend to friend, colleague to colleague, there are a few areas where we must pay attention.
 Otherwise, we alert our listeners that we were probably daydreaming a few too many dreary days in English class.